• Skip to primary navigation

 49 Quick Recipes Using Pantry Staples

-Here's your list of items for your pantry and 49 recipes that can be made using them.
-Be sure to purchase low sodium versions is you're concerned about salt.
+Here's your list of pantry items and 49 recipes that can be made using them.

 CANNED ORGANIC TOMATOES

-Purchase diced, chopped, crushed, stewed, and whole tomatoes and tomato paste.
-Look for those that are BPA-free if you can find them (Trader Joe's And Eden Brand).Crushed Tomatoes
+Purchase diced, chopped, crushed, stewed, and whole tomatoes and paste.
+If you can find them, look for those that are BPA-free (Trader Joe's and Eden Brand).Crushed Tomatoes

 1. Classic Marinara Sauce